Experiential Learning Depot

 1 Comment

 I love a good summer maker project!
 At the beginning of the design thinking process, sometimes kids need a little scaffolding.
-This blog post offers you and your kids 25 maker project ideas for the summer months!
+This blog post offers you and your kids 25 design thinking project ideas for the anytime of the year, but they are especially fun in the summer!

 Keep kids engaged and practicing awesome life skills all summer long!

-Check out these fun and educational maker project ideas for kids of all ages to do this summer!
+Check out these fun and educational design thinking project ideas for kids of all ages to do this summer!

-My kids and I have been working on maker projects all summer.
-My 2nd grader initiated this summer long maker experience!
+My kids and I have been working on design thinking projects for years.
+My 2nd grader initiated this summer long maker experience a few years ago during the height of the covid pandemic.

 We were on a walk and we came across what looked like a a table that once held a grill.
 It was in rough shape and was out on the curb to be thrown out.